Carrots Are Orange

 Why a Listening Activity is Good for a Child

 I learned about listening activities during my Montessori music and sensorial training.
 I had a day of learning the Montessori music curriculum.
-What I adore about this content is how the Montessori community honors music as a means to learning by moving, listening and singing.
+What I adore about this content is how the Montessori community honors music as a means of learning by moving, listening and singing.

 A young boy sitting on the beach

-For our kids, listening will certainly have the same benefits and then some not the least of which is a positive impact on brain development.
+Stopping to listen helps ground me.
+For our kids, listening games will undoubtedly have the same benefits, some, not the least of which positively impact brain development.

 Listening Activities for Kids